Gerard van Belle

-Gerard Theodore van Belle (born 1968, in Tallahassee, FL) is an American astronomer.
+Gerard Theodore van Belle (born October 30, 1968) is an American astronomer.
 He is an expert in optical (visible and near-infrared) astronomical interferometry.
+He currently works at the Lowell Observatory as the Director of Science.

 Education

 van Belle received a bachelor's degree in physics from Whitman College in 1990, a master's degree in physics from The Johns Hopkins University in 1993, and a Ph.D. in physics from the University of Wyoming in 1996.
 While at Whitman College, he initiated as a member of the Sigma Chi fraternity.

 Career

 After schooling, van Belle took a position at the Jet Propulsion Laboratory as an instrument architect for NASA's Keck Interferometer, and later joined the Michelson Science Center (now NASA Exoplanet Science Institute) at Caltech in 2003.
 He has participated in the commissioning of the Palomar Testbed Interferometer, and the CHARA Array.
 In 2007, he became a member of the astronomy faculty at the European Southern Observatory (ESO), and instrument scientist for the PRIMA instrument of ESO's VLTI facility; later in early 2011 he was also appointed instrument scientist for the MATISSE instrument of the VLTI.
 Since August 2011 he has been a member of the astronomer faculty at Lowell Observatory.
-In May 2017 he was appointed the Director of the Navy Precision Optical Interferometer (NPOI), and after a one-year tenure became Chief Scientist for the facility.
-NPOI is a joint program between partners Lowell Observatory, the Naval Research Laboratory, and the US Naval Observatory.
+In May 2017 he was appointed the Director of the Navy Precision Optical Interferometer (NPOI), and after a one-year tenure became Chief Scientist for the facility, until 2022.
+In May 2024 he was appointed the Director for Science at Lowell Observatory.